byliutao/GrabCut/README.md

 2. The matrix multiplication is really slow compare with other computation.
 In the gauss density function, we can use combination of add and multi to replace the matrix multiplication, and it turns to reduce the consuming time to 1/10, a big progress.

-## What if we change the GMM model to HC(histogram-based contrast) model
-Firstly the pixel distribution model will only influence the R(A) part of the energy function.
-So it will have no difference of the segmented-object's boundary.
-Since ...

 ## The grabcut's problem
 Assume we have a region belong to background, but it contains in the rect we preset, and it connects to the object.
 After we generate the bgd GMM model and fgd GMM model,